-Now we will explain one by one the shapes of the Histogram chart in excel.
+Now we will explain the shapes of the Histogram chart in Excel.

 It is also known as bell-shaped distribution.
-In a normal distribution, the points are as likely to occur on one side of the average as on another side.
+In a normal distribution, the points are as likely to occur on one side of the average as on another.
 This looks like the below image:

-This is also called Double peaked distribution.
-In this dist.
 There are two peaks.
+This is also called Double peaked distribution in this dist.
 Under this distribution in one data set, the results of two processes with different distributions are combined.
 The data is separated and analyzed like a normal distribution.
 This looks like the below image: